aaronnorrish/timetable_scheduler/README.md

  n - exclude all timetables spanning greater than n days

- Note times given with the above flags must be in 24 hour time, and days must be given as the first three letters of the day in lowercase.
+ Note times given with the above flags must be in 24 hour time and days must be given as the first three letters of the day in lowercase.